Cision To Transform AI-Powered Communications In Collaboration With Google Cloud

 “By leveraging the power of Google Cloud's AI, we're not just building more powerful products for our customers, we're also setting a new benchmark for the future of insights and communications, innovating in ways that will redefine the industry,” said Prasant Gondipalli, Interim CEO of Cision.

-"Our collaboration with Cision marks an important moment in the marketing and communications landscape, further enabling businesses to leverage gen AI to drive innovation and efficiency," said Carrie Tharp, VP Solutions & Industries at Google Cloud.
-"With these advancements, Cision is not just enhancing its products, but helping to change the way businesses approach insights-driven decision-making."
+“Our collaboration with Cision marks an important moment in the marketing and communications landscape, further enabling businesses to leverage gen AI to drive innovation and efficiency,” said Carrie Tharp, vice president, solutions and industries at Google Cloud.“With these advancements, Cision is not just enhancing its products, but helping to change the way businesses approach insights-driven decision-making.”

 As Google Cloud's gen AI technology is deployed across Cision's business, Cision is poised to release additional innovations, further solidifying its position as the leader in AI-driven communications.
 With additional ground-breaking launches in 2025 across its brands, Cision remains committed to pushing the boundaries of insights-led innovation.